Exam Information

 • NO!-Self-identifying marks or images of any kind

-Additionally, once an exam has begun (either in-class or take-home), you are expected to maintain your anonymity until the professor submits the grades for that class.
+Once the exam period has begun you are expected to maintain your anonymity until the professor submits the grades for that class.
 Therefore, until grades have been posted, do not contact the professor with specific questions or comments about an exam.
 Instead, direct all questions and concerns about your exams to the Office of Student Records.

 • Proctor Instructions